Curriculum & Schedule

 Weekend calls: Sat-Sun 12-hour shifts; 2 residents cover these calls.
 Senior residents cover Psychiatry Emergency and Junior residents cover Inpatient.

-PGY-3 Psychology Residents
+PGY-3 Psychiatry Residents

 This year is designed to significantly broaden and deepen one’s psychiatric abilities.
 The year is spent in our Psychiatry Outpatient Clinic.
 The clinic consists predominantly of ambulatory psychiatric experiences in a variety of general and specialty settings.
 Priorities in this year include adding to and honing skills in pharmacotherapies and psychotherapy.